PowerShell/PowerShell/docs/git/basics.md

 #### Githug

-[Githug](https://github.com/Gazler/githug) is a great gamefied way to learn git in couple hours.
-After finishing 50+ real-world scenarios you will have a pretty good idea about what and when you can do with git.
+[Githug](https://github.com/Gazler/githug) is a great gamified way to learn Git in couple hours.
+After finishing 50+ real-world scenarios you will have a pretty good idea about what and when you can do with Git.

 ## Cheatsheets

 #### Git pretty

 [So you have a mess on your hands?](http://justinhileman.info/article/git-pretty/)

 ## Scenarios